DenisCodes/is601-project/Task Level User Stories/Task Level User Stories.md

 Action: Click on the “Make a Reservation” button which takes you to a page with the dates and times available.

 Result: User secures a table reservation for the selected time and date.

+User Story 6

+Maria Interacts with Trattoria's Staff

+Action: Click on the “Contact Us” button to show the company’s email.

+Result: User contacts associates of the company.